gnome-pomodoro/gnome-pomodoro/README.md

 ### From package

-For Fedora and openSUSE you can download package from [here](http://software.opensuse.org/download.html?project=home%3Akamilprusko&package=gnome-pomodoro).
-A package for Ubuntu should be available soon.
+For Ubuntu, Fedora and openSUSE you can download packages from [here](http://software.opensuse.org/download.html?project=home%3Akamilprusko&package=gnome-pomodoro).
+These are updated more frequently.

 Then follow instructions from above, as if installing package from repos.